THE EMPIRE RUGBY FOOTBALL UNION

 Upon adoption of bylaw change designating the term of office for officers as two (2) years, the terms of office will become effective at the scheduled Annual General Meeting for Summer 2018, for the following: President, VP Communication, ED Men, ED Women; Terms of office will remain at one (1) year for the following: VP Operations, VP Finance, VP Governance, ED Sevens; until the following Annual General Meeting, set for Summer 2019, upon which election, all terms of office shall be for a period of two (2) years.

 Section 4.03.REMOVAL OF OFFICERS.
-Any Officer may be removed by a simple majority of the votes cast at a meeting of the members of the Union, providing a quorum is present and notice of this action has been given under Section 3.04.
+Any Officer may be removed by a two-thirds majority of the votes cast at a meeting of the members of the Union, providing a quorum is present and notice of this action has been given under Section 3.04.

 Section 4.04.SUSPENSION OF AN OFFICER.
 Any Officer convicted of a felony shall be automatically suspended.
 Any Officer may be suspended by a majority vote of the Executive Committee upon a finding by such majority of the Executive Committee that (i) the Officer in question has, or is, acting in a manner contrary to these By-Laws and (ii) the immediate suspension of the Officer is needed to prevent injury to the Union.
 Suspension of an Officer, other than upon conviction of a felony, may be reversed with the vote of a simple majority of the members present at any meeting of the members.